FooSoft/zero-epwing/README.md

 *   Not well supported as it isn't used anywhere else in the world.
 *   The only library for parsing this format, `libeb`, is abandoned.
 *   Data is stored in an inconsistent manner, with lots of duplication.
-*   Text data is stored internally in the annoying EUC-JP encoding.
+*   Text data is represented using the annoying EUC-JP encoding.
 *   Characters which cannot be encoded are represented by image bitmaps.

-Applications that parse EPWING formatted data traditionally use `libeb` to perform dictionary searches in place; dealing with quirks in the format and `libeb` in the runtime.
+Most applications that parse EPWING data traditionally use `libeb` to perform dictionary searches in place; dealing with quirks in the format and `libeb` output is just part of the process.
 Zero-EPWING takes a different approach -- extract all the data and output it an sane intermediate format, like JSON.
 As everyone knows how to parse JSON, it is trivial to take this intermediate data and store it in a reasonable, industry standard representation.

 ![](https://foosoft.net/projects/zero-epwing/img/zero-wing.png)